New page where you can view all your tables at once, or delete particular ones.

 If you reload the Home page (which includes the six tabs) it will reset and any unsaved data will be lost.
 Links to other pages (eg Contact) therefore open in a new window, so the previous one is still available.
-If you 'lose' this page, it's here.
+If you 'lose' the Home page, it's here.

 Here you will see a list of schools saved in the Timetable tab, as well as a 'demo school', which you can load or delete.
 If you are new to the site it is recommended that you load the demo school and look at the different tabs to see what data a school comprises.
 You can also load a school from your hard drive if you saved any to disk from the Timetables tab.
 Or you can make a new blank school: click 'Make new school' and you will be invited to enter details on each tab in turn.

 Sorted alphabetically by first name.
 In the timetable itself you can choose between showing the full name, just the first name, or initials.
 You can override the default Rotation setting (see right) for a pupil - useful for 6th formers who can come at any time during their free periods.

 Enter as words and numbers eg jan 20 2019 and the date will be interpreted and shown as (d)d mmm(m).
 You should enter the year so the program knows if lessons are in the past or future (see 'Set completed lessons' below) although the year won't be shown in the timetable.

 The table is sorted alphabetically, hence the need to use the 24-hour clock.
 This is so that you can easily insert a new time in the right place.
 If you want the time to appear differently on the timetable, insert a pipe (|) followed by how you want it to look.
 Eg '13.00 |Lunch' or '13.50|1.50'